Getting Lost in Implementation

 In our experience, leadership groups constantly complain about bad implementation.
 They say they are good at formulating strategy and enjoy the process very much, but after that no one seems to know what really happened (if anything happened at all).

 Usually it turns out that a lot of things happened; many big strategic decisions were made and implemented along the way.
-However, because those decisions were not part of the original strategy, their results were not measured.
+However, because those decisions were not part of the original corporate strategy, their results were not measured.
 The conclusion is that nothing was implemented.

 So the problem is not that strategy doesn‘t get implemented.
-The problem is that there is a disconnect between the strategy and what is actually implemented.
+The problem is that there is a disconnection between the strategy and what is actually implemented.
 The reasons can be those stated above from the Fortune research; or it may be that the original strategy was flawed, or that circumstances changed and made it obsolete.

 All of these possibilities must be considered because, however we look at it, nothing is static.
 Organizations are always responding to their environment in one way or another.
 The question is whether decisions are being made consciously or unconsciously.